 I worked as a programming contest problem setter in 2001 (e.g., University de Valladolid (UVa) Online Judge, problem numbers: 10219, 10220, 10221, 10222) as well as organiser of local and national computer programming contests in Bangladesh from 2005 to 2007 (e.g., DIPC07 contest, recognition).

-In the year 2006, I produced a programming contest study material titled Art of Programming Contest, as cited in an article published by Dr. Dobbs Journal and also in the supporting materials of the Wikivarsity book Design and Analysis of Algorithms as well as in the ACM UVa Online judge), has became a popular download item from several computer programming contest related websites (Read more.
+In the year 2006, I produced a programming contest study material titled the Art of Programming Contest, as cited in an article published by Dr. Dobbs Journal and also in the supporting materials of the Wikivarsity book Design and Analysis of Algorithms as well as in the ACM UVa Online judge), has become a popular download item from several computer programming contest related websites (Read more).
 A comment on my works from the ACM-ICPC Manager:

 We applaud your enthusiasm and wish you much success in all your endeavours.Marsha Poucher, ACM-ICPC Manager, 8 Dec, 2006.

 After completing my PhD in Computer Science in 2013 (UoN), I have started working as a Postdoctoral Researcher at the The University of Newcastle, Australia.
 Meanwhile, I co-initiated the ACM-ICPC at this university and coached the University of Newcastle's programming contest team 'UoN Stu and Arts' (certificate) for participating in the ACM-ICPC South Pacific Contest 2013, hosted by the University of Sydney.
 I am planning to produce a revised version of "The Art of Programming Contest" book.
 I also plan to gradually re-write different parts of this website.